Alexadlu/MANet/README.md

 ## MANet result
-Here, we only upload the result file of paper (PR_0.777 SR_0.539 on RGBT234, PR_0.894 SR_0.724 on GTOT.)
+Here, we have only uploaded the result file of the paper (PR_0.777 SR_0.539 on RGBT234, PR_0.894 SR_0.724 on GTOT.)

-This code is update version based on submitted for VOT2019-RGBT challenge code simplified version.
+This code is an updated version, simplified from the one we submitted for the VOT2019-RGBT challenge.

-So there are some differences from MANet's paper.
+Consequently, there are some differences compared to MANet's paper.

 ## Prerequisites